parentingteensandtweens.com

 I noticed that even though she grew four inches the past year, she still looked so small under the mass of her stuffed backpack.
 I imagined the weight she must feel about her tough academic load and the stress of the books inside containing geometry equations and Spanish vocabulary and novels that I read when I was much older.

-I looked at the computer and phone and game system and iPad sitting around her–and recognized how hard it must be to stay focused and on task with all these technology distractions at her fingertips.
+I looked at the computer, phone, game system, and iPad sitting around her and recognized how hard it must be to stay focused and on task with all these technology distractions at her fingertips.

 I saw her soccer cleats and running shoes and gym uniform, and instead of getting mad because they were scattered all over her room, I became amazed at her love for sports and how hard she works.
 She goes to early morning practices and late-night games and never complains.